NithyaPeriyasamy89/git-github/README.md

 # git-github
-THis is for counting words in the paragraph.
+This is for counting words in the paragraph.